Our top 10 wildlife sightings in October

 Merlins are the UK’s smallest bird of prey, not much bigger than a blackbird.
 During the winter months they move south from upland areas towards the coast and lowland areas inland.
 Look for them hunting small birds in open countryside.

-Autumn is a good time to look for spiders in gardens, along hedgerows and in heathland.
+Autumn is a good time to look for spiders in gardens, along hedgerows, in heathland, and even in your house!
 Look out for the huge variety of spiders and their webs, particularly on cooler mornings when their webs glisten with dew.

 Wild clematis becomes more noticeable in the autumn thanks to the fluffy seed heads; hedgerows can be covered with this climber as it scrambles over shrubs.